MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-outlook-email-integration.md

 ## Actionable activity emails

 Users automatically get actionable missed activity emails which help them to catch up on missed conversations in Teams.
 The missed activity emails show the latest replies from a conversation, including messages that were sent after the missed message, and users can click **Reply** to respond directly from within Outlook.
+To learn more, see [Reply to missed activity emails from Outlook](https://support.office.com/article/reply-to-missed-activity-emails-from-outlook-bc0cf587-db26-4946-aac7-8eebd84f1381).

 ![Screenshot showing a missed activity email](media/missed-activity-email.png)